evinism/mistql/README.md

 Contributions to MistQL are very welcome!

-As MistQL is still a small project, there are no formatting requirements for either issues or pull requests.
+As MistQL is a small project, there are no formatting requirements for either issues or pull requests.

 If you're planning on making a new implementation, [ping the discord](https://discord.gg/YupxqvE5Jk) and we'll coordinate!

+For an example PR that adds a function to MistQL, refer to [this PR](https://github.com/evinism/mistql/pull/175) as an example of a new function with moderate complexity.

 ### Code workflow